2026 Legislative Agenda

 • Support primary seat belt law

 • We support a broad-spectrum approach to upskilling and right-skilling our state’s workforce to address labor shortages and help businesses’ growth.
-This includes adequately funding our existing workforce development programs, like Fast Track and Missouri One Start job training, and advocating for new policies that are responsive and flexible to businesses’ needs to recruit and retain skilled workers today while anticipating
+This includes adequately funding our existing workforce development programs, like Fast Track, MoExcels Workforce Initiative, Missouri One Start Upskill Credential Training Program, and other job training programs.
+It is also important to advocate for new policies that are responsive and flexible to businesses’ needs to recruit and retain skilled workers today while anticipating employment needs of the future.
+Additionally, we support increasing resources for programs that assist justice-involved individuals who are seeking to re-enter the workforce.

 BACK